 For stage two, we will:

-- build new intersections with traffic lights at Edgars Road, Gateway Boulevard and Koukoura Drive
+- build new traffic light intersections at Edgars Road, Gateway Boulevard and Koukoura Drive

-- widen O’Herns Road bridge over the Hume Freeway to help improve traffic flow to the new interchange and match the 4-lane section between Redding Rise and Epping Road
+- widen the bridge over the freeway to help improve traffic flow to the new interchange and match the number of lanes between Redding Rise and Epping Road

-- add one new lane in each direction on the Hume Freeway between Cooper Street and O’Herns Road
+- add one new lane in each direction on the Hume Freeway between O’Herns Road and Cooper Street

 Thank you for your patience and understanding as we work to improve traffic flow and road safety in Melbourne’s north.